thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ## Conclusion
 With this in place we have now gotten rid of manual bindings, replacing that with `@ContributesTo` and `@ContributesBinding`.
 We also deleted our god component class and in turn getting rid a lot of boilerplate thanks to anvil.

-[@Ralf](https://x.com/vRallev) and all the contributors have done an amazing job with this.
-The integration was really smooth.
+[@Ralf](https://x.com/vRallev) and all the contributors have done a fantastic job with [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil).
+The integration was smooth.
 I'm looking forward to how these libraries evolve.

 Until we meet again, folks.
 Happy coding! ✌️